fetlang/fetlang/docs/fetishes.md

 The C headers and source contains whatever you want.
 The files in ./include should contain functions and the like you reference either from fetish.json or another fetish.
 To access another fetish's members, you can `#include "fetish_name/file_name"`

 ### Fetish.json
 Every fetish must contain a fetish.json file.
-You can use core/fetish.json as a good example.
+You can use fetishes/core/fetish.json as a good example.

+Fields:
+`description`: A string description of the fetish.
+Used for documentation generation
+`operators`:  An array of objects describing a Fetlang operator
+`comparison_operators`: An array of objects describing a Fetlang comparison operator
+`builtins`: An array ob objects describing a Fetlang builtin variable
+`preloop_code` : Code that runs before the main do-while loop
+`postloop_code` : Cleanup code that runs after the main do-while loop